 The radio can hold up to 8 encryption keysets.
-Each keyset is limited to a maximum of 64 keys.
 Only one keyset can be active at any time.
 The radio will receive messages encrypted with any of the keys in any of the keysets, but transmit keys can only be selected from the active keyset.